Your customers rely on your advice, as well as the food you sell.

 Products liability exposure results from food poisoning, contamination, and allergic reactions.
 Monitoring the quality of food received, posting lists of ingredients, and maintaining proper storage temperature can reduce this exposure.
 Accurate records must be kept of products and batches to monitor for recalls.
-There should be controls in place to prevent all types of contamination from chemicals such as insecticides and pesticides used for pest control.
+There should be controls in place to prevent contamination from chemicals such as insecticides and pesticides used for pest control.
 Stock should be regularly rotated so older stock is sold first.
-Out of date stock must be removed on a regular basis and discarded.
+Out-of-date stock must be removed on a regular basis and discarded.

 Your biggest concerns here are:

 - Selling alcohol to someone that is already intoxicated.

 Train your employees to check ages of anyone attempting to buy alcohol and to recognize the signs of intoxication.
 No drinking should be allowed on site.